PAK-VIN/The-Resurrection-Repo/README.md

 Five Nights at Freddy's

+Five Nights at Freddy's 2

+SpongeBob SquarePants: Moves In!

+Miitomo **(Supported devices ONLY)**

+Draw a Stickman: Sketchbook

 ## Coming soon to TRR

-Miitomo (Only on supported devices) - Releasing in v2.0-stable

-Five Nights at Freddy's 2 - Releasing in v2.0-stable

 Five Nights at Freddy's 3